chapel-lang/chapel/doc/rst/language/spec/methods.rst

 ``type-binding`` is omitted and is taken to be the innermost class, record, or union in which the method is defined.

+Methods defined outside of the lexical scope of a class, record, or union, but within the scope where the type itself is defined are known as *secondary methods*.
+Methods defined outside of both the lexical scope and the scope where the type itself is defined are known as *tertiary methods*.
-Methods defined outside of such scopes are known as *secondary methods* and must have a ``type-binding`` (otherwise, they would simply be standalone functions rather than methods).
-Note that secondary methods can be defined not only for classes, records, and unions, but also for any other type (e.g., integers, reals, strings).
+Both secondary and tertiary methods must have a ``type-binding`` (otherwise, they would simply be standalone functions rather than methods).
+Note that secondary and tertiary methods can be defined not only for classes, records, and unions, but also for any other type (e.g., integers, reals, strings).

-.. _Secondary_Methods_with_Type_Expressions:
+.. _Secondary_And_Tertiary_Methods_with_Type_Expressions:

-Secondary methods can be
-declared with a type expression instead of a type identifier.
+Secondary and tertiary methods can be declared with a type expression instead of a type identifier.
 In particular, if the ``type-binding`` is a parenthesized expression, the compiler will evaluate that expression to find the receiver type for the method.
 In that case, the method applies only to receivers of that type.
-See also
+See also :ref:`Creating_General_and_Specialized_Versions_of_a_Function`.
-:ref:`Creating_General_and_Specialized_Versions_of_a_Function`.

 Method calls are described in :ref:`Method_Calls`.